by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

     update-initramfs -u -k all

-It updates all already created initramfs images in your system and the new images will contain this new unlock script.
+It updates all already created *initramfs* images in your system and the new images will contain this new unlock script.

-## Add the new drive to the volume group and expand the root logical volume
+## Add the new drive to the volume group and extend the root logical volume

 Now it's the best time for reboot.
-If anything goes wrong you still boot back to your system and you can fix it.
-If you do the expand now without knowing it's ok, you'll stay in *initramfs* during the booting.
+If anything goes wrong you can still boot back to your system and fix it.
+If you do the extending now without knowing it's ok, you'll stay in *initramfs* during the booting.
+It still possible to boot then but it requires manual intervention in *initramfs's* shell.

 At first we have to extend the volume group: